D4niel-dev/Zylo-Beta-1.5.1/scripts/other/Zylo_1.5.1.md

 ```

 ## 2. New AI UI/UX Design (`global.css`)
-- Redesign the AI Chat UI with a translucent, rounded, and clean look.
+- Redesign the AI Chat UI with a translucent, rounded, clean and modern look.

 **Concept Code :**
 ```css